 Register your interest in our diesel emission class actions and we will provide you with further information about these claims.
 Registering your interest allows you to securely record your details with us, including the details of your affected diesel vehicle.
 You can also retain us as your lawyers if you wish for us to legally represent your individual claim as part of these class actions.

 What about legal costs?

-Typically the costs of conducting a class action are apportioned across all group members, regardless of whether they have retained a lawyer or not.
-Generally, if the claim is successful the Court orders the majority of those costs to be paid by the defendants.
+Typically the costs of conducting a class action are apportioned across all group members in the event of a successful outcome, regardless of whether they have retained a lawyer or not.
+If these claims are successful the Court will ordinarily order the majority of those costs to be paid by the defendants.

-If you would like more information regarding the class action or our No Win, No Fee agreement, please contact us: firstname.lastname@example.org or 1800 554 350 or check out our Frequently Asked Questions.
+If you would like more information regarding the class action or our No Win, No Fee Client Agreement, please contact us: firstname.lastname@example.org or 1800 554 350 or check out our Frequently Asked Questions.